kubewarden/kubewarden-controller/docs/rfcs/rfc/0009-audit-checks.md

 # Summary

-The audit checks inspects  the resources already deployed in the cluster and flags when something violates some of policies installed in the cluster.
+The audit checks inspects the resources already deployed in the cluster and flags when something violates some policies installed in the cluster.

 # Motivation